Hiring the right software sales recruiter is not a small decision. It shows up in your pipeline, your revenue, and how your team performs over time.

 Sales roles get grouped together.
 The title is often the same, but the job usually isn’t.

-A software sales recruiter understands how the company actually sells, what stage it’s in, where deals get stuck, and how product, marketing, pre-sales, and customer success all interact.
+A software sales recruiter understands your sales motion, what stage of growth you’re in, where deals get stuck, and how product, marketing, pre-sales, and customer success all interact.
+That directly affects who you end up hiring.

-You spend less time sorting through candidates who look good on paper but don’t fit your environment.
-And more time with people who actually make sense for the role.
+You spend less time sorting through candidates who look good on paper but don’t fit your environment, and more time with people who actually make sense for the role.

 Every sales process has pressure points.
 If those aren’t identified early, you risk hiring the wrong profile.

-We worked with a client who had no issue generating leads, but consistently lost deals after the demo.
+We worked with a client who had no issue generating leads but consistently lost deals after the demo.
 They weren’t sure if it was a product problem or a sales problem.
 It turned out to be a discovery problem.

 That came out before we started the search, and it changed who we presented.